mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 -->

-### Socio cultural approaches and the primacy of context

 The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
 To do this I adopt a sociocultural approach and specifically cultural historical activity theory CHAT in the form of design-based research.